hwakimoto/lemmet/README.md

 Lemmet is a "Indent capable" Emmet like notations.

-# Sample
+# Example

-## Emmet Sample (from Wikipedia)
+## Emmet example (from Wikipedia)
 ```
 div#page>div.logo+ul#navigation>li*5>a
 ```

-## Lemmet Sample
+## Lemmet example
 ```
 div#page
   div.logo
   ul#navigation
     li*5>a
 ```

-Lemmet is more simple and high visibility.

-# Useage

-Call lemmet2emmet() function to convert from Lemmet to Emmet.
+* Use 2 space or TAB for indent.

-# Sample page
+# Usage

+Go to this site and paste Lemmet strings and push "EXECUTE".

 http://hwakimoto.github.io/lemmet

+Or, You can include lemmet.js into your project and call lemmet2emmet() function to convert from Lemmet to Emmet.